150 years of St Mary’s College

 A year to celebrate!

-This year marks the 150th anniversary of St Mary’s College, and we are calling on all members of the College community to help us celebrate this memorable occasion by joining in a series of events to be held over the coming months.
+2018 marked the 150th anniversary of St Mary’s College, with all members of the College community helping us celebrate this memorable occasion in a series of events to be held throughout the year.

 To get you in the spirit of our 150th birthday celebrations, we have created a ‘School Spirit Video’!
 This project has been months in the making, and we are so excited to share it with the College community.

 You can view the video via the link below – and please be sure to share it with your family and friends.
 How many familiar faces can you spot?

 150 Faces of SMC

 A special highlight of our 150th milestone celebrations is the production of a book that honours the many faces of St Mary’s College.